edespong/licence-check/Config.md

 See [config.json](src/Main/config.json) for the default config.
 If no paths have been set for the package or license policies, the default paths are used.

-# Minimum licenseConfidence threshold
+### Minimum license confidence threshold

 When trying to determine the license from a text, license-detector will give a confidence level on the license returned.
 If the confidence level is above this threshold the license will be accepted.

-# Ignore duplicate packages
+### Ignore duplicate packages

 Many of your packages will have sub-dependencies that are the same.
 This setting determines if a package should only be evaluated once (and show up once in the output).
 If you want a full tree of all dependencies, this should be set to false.

+### Follow locations

+You can give a location where to find an internal package in the package policy file.
+This automatically marks it as internal.
+If you do not want to recurively look for other dependencies in that location, set this config to false.

-# Disk cache configuration
+### Disk cache configuration

 The application caches a lot of the intermediary results to speed up subsequent runs.
 The CacheRoot path should be changed to where you want the cached data to